nuvolo/pensato/pages/Websockets/2020_03_20_Introduction_Websockets_SNOW.md

-# Websockets in ServiceNow

-## Can you use websockets in ServiceNow?
+# Can you use websockets in ServiceNow?

 tldr;
 Yes!
 But be advised that we are in undocumented waters, APIs are subject to change, you are all alone here, etc.